rosenyu304/BOEngineeringBenchmark/README.md

 Paper: "Fast and Accurate Bayesian Optimization with Pre-trained Transformers for Constrained Engineering Problems"

 ## Introduction
-PFN-CEI is constrained Bayesian Optimization(CBO) framework using prior-data fitted network (PFN) that can do faster Bayesian Optimization (BO) than using Gaussian process.
+PFN-CEI is constrained Bayesian Optimization (CBO) framework using prior-data fitted network (PFN) that can do faster Bayesian Optimization (BO) than using Gaussian process.
 This framework is built upon [BoTorch](https://github.com/pytorch/botorch) and [PFNs4BO](https://github.com/automl/PFNs4BO).
-The main contribution is to add the constrain-handling ability to PFNs4BO framework by using the batch processing ability of PFN's transformer structure.
+The main contribution is to add the constraint-handling ability to PFNs4BO framework by using the batch processing ability of PFN's transformer structure.

 ## CBO algorithms
-The tutorials show you how to use three constraint handling methods on PFN-based and GP-based CBO, in total six algorithms.
-Here are the tutorial of six algorithms:
+The tutorials show you how to use three constraint handling methods on PFN-based and GP-based CBO, in total 6 algorithms.
+Here is the tutorial on using the six algorithms:
-1. Tutorial_GP_Pen.ipynb:
+1. Tutorial_GP_Pen.ipynb: GP-based BO with a penalty function on the objective.
-2. Tutorial_GP_CEI.ipynb:
+2. Tutorial_GP_CEI.ipynb: GP-based BO with constrained expected improvement (CEI) as acquisition function.
-3. Tutorial_GP_CEI_plus.ipynb:
+3. Tutorial_GP_CEI_plus.ipynb: GP-based BO with thresholded constrained expected improvement (CEI+) as acquisition function.
-4. Tutorial_PFN_Pen.ipynb:
+4. Tutorial_PFN_Pen.ipynb: PFN-based BO with a penalty function on the objective.
-5. Tutorial_PFN_CEI.ipynb:
+5. Tutorial_PFN_CEI.ipynb: PFN-based BO with constrained expected improvement (CEI) as acquisition function.
-6. Tutorial_PFN_CEI_plus.ipynb:
+6. Tutorial_PFN_CEI_plus.ipynb: PFN-based BO with thresholded constrained expected improvement (CEI+) as acquisition function.

 ![Visual](image.png)